Formwork Plywood for Croatian Construction Projects

 Duty-Free EU Market Access

-Under the EVFTA (effective August 2020), Vietnamese plywood enters the EU with zero import duty.
-Chinese-origin plywood, by contrast, faces anti-dumping duties in several EU markets.
-This tariff advantage translates directly into lower landed costs for Croatian distributors.
+EVFTA went live in August 2020.
+Vietnamese plywood enters the EU at zero duty.
+Chinese-origin plywood faces anti-dumping duties in several EU markets.
+The tariff gap shows up as lower landed cost in Croatian distributor margins.

 Full Compliance Documentation

-Every Vinawood shipment includes CE Declaration of Performance (DoP), FSC-COC or PEFC chain-of-custody certificates, EN test reports, and phytosanitary documentation.
-Croatian customs and site inspectors receive complete paperwork — no delays, no missing certificates.
+Every shipment ships with the documentation pack: CE Declaration of Performance (DoP), FSC-COC or PEFC chain-of-custody certificates, EN test reports, phytosanitary documentation.
+Croatian customs and site inspectors get the full file with the container — no chasing certificates after the fact.

 Factory-Direct Pricing